jlipovac/BachelorProject/README.md

 # Bachelor project

 This repository contains tasks that should be completed within the scope of Bachelor project.
 The project will be divided into several phases, each with a specific set of tasks.
+You should create your branch and push your solutions to given tasks to a folder **solutions** in your branch.

 ## Phase 1

 First phase focuses on getting familiar with basic concepts and data formats used in bioinformatics.
 Students should complete a set of several smaller tasks as part of this phase.